Who We Are

 Peter McMaster

 Peter is an artist who has been working nationally and internationally for 15 years.
 His work is mainly in performance, however through many different collaborations he tends to find himself between roles and disciplines.
+He has shown his work and collaborated with many artists from across the UK and beyond.
+Since having his first child in 2018, Peter decided to focus primarily on establishing local practice, investing his experience into the communities he lives amongst on a daily basis.

 Lottie Barker